 Where staff feel that a child requires additional support because they have a SEN this will be shared with the school SENCO and discussed carefully with parents.
-Information about the child's strengths and interests, difficulties and barriers to learning may be recorded in a document called an Individual Provision Plan.
+Information about the child's strengths and interests, difficulties and barriers to learning may be recorded in a document called a SEN Support Plan.
 This will also include:-